quandl/quandl-r/README.md

     > Quandl.limit()

-This number is updated everytime Quandl is called or when passed force_recheck=TRUE.
+This number is updated everytime Quandl is called or when passed force_check=TRUE.

 ### Example ###
 Create a graph of the Nasdaq, with a monthly frequency